- Set up an SSH connection (Windows)

 Generating public/private rsa key pair.

-Enter file in which to save the key (/Users/eguchi/.ssh/id_rsa): <Press Enter key>
+Enter file in which to save the key (/Users/username/.ssh/id_rsa): <Press Enter key>

 Enter passphrase (empty for no passphrase): <Input passphrase>